-- 57. Halfway through 1975, the Hungarian economy appears to be faced with a number of major challenges: - (a) the trade gap with the West and the deterioration in the terms of trade within COMECON will force the country to damp down growth, probably until the end of the decade.
-This seems all the more likely in view of the fact that the Hungarian Authorities are showing particular concern over two aspects of the problem, namely: - (i) the need to reduce supplies from abroad and thus to cut out non-essential imports (a number of investment projects have already been deferred); - (ii) the need to preserve Hungary's financial reputation in international circles (it is at present - (1) It seems particularly difficult to quantify this development since official statistics lump together under "variation in stock levels": goods in the process of production, unsold goods in the production and distribution enterprises, seasonal stocks of agriculture produce, variations in currency reserves and the value of military equipment produced.
-The "value of stocks" according to this definition appears to have risen from 1 to 5% of the NMP between 1973 and 1974 believed that Hungary's external debt in hard currencies is between 1.5 and 2 milliard dollars);
+60. Halfway through 1975, the Hungarian economy appears to be faced with a number of major challenges:

+- (a) the trade gap with the West and the deterioration in the terms of trade within COMECON will force the country to damp down growth, probably until the end of the decade.
+This seems all the more likely in - (1) For purposes of converting foreign trade statistics expressed in currency forints, the present conversion rate is 9.15 currency forints to \$1 (as compared with 11.74 up to end 1971 and 10.81 in 1972). - (2) It seems particularly difficult to quantify this development since official statistics lump together under "variation in stock levels": goods in the process of production, unsold goods in the production and distribution enterprises, seasonal stocks of agriculture produce, variations in currency reserves and the value of military equipment produced.
+The "value of stocks" according to this definition appears to have risen from 1 to 5% of the NMP between 1973 and 1974.